aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 Use these Finding Groups to investigate other IPs, EC2s, or AWS accounts from where an attack originated or continued onto.

+The visualization also offers a [timeline layout](https://docs.aws.amazon.com/detective/latest/userguide/group-visual-finding-group.html) in addition to the graph layout, with a play control that steps through events in sequence and filtering by severity.
+The graph view answers what is connected to what.
+The timeline answers what happened in what order, which is usually the harder question during an investigation and the one you need for an incident writeup.
+If you are trying to establish whether the privilege escalation preceded or followed the initial access, start in the timeline rather than the graph.

 The data correlating events to resources is available in raw data if you are collecting these data sources individually, but security analysts need to know how to craft individual queries to crawl through logs and then graph to a visualization tool later.
 Detective short-circuits this investigative effort and query generation activity.
 While most customers don’t replace their traditional SIEM tools with Detective, the use of Detective with a SIEM is effective at reducing investigation times.

 Compare Detective's effectiveness to collecting and aggregating your logs separately.
 If you are collecting data sources individually and storing in a log aggregation tool, your security analysts will need the expertise to craft queries to find the data they need, and graph to a visualization tool separately.
 Detective short-circuits this alert --> log --> query --> visualize process by providing you a visualization using built-in AWS data feeds.
 While most customers don’t replace their traditional SIEM tools with Detective, the use of Detective with a SIEM is effective at reducing investigation times.